News on Bryan, Punk to AEW

 Major League Wrestling has been saying for quite a while that it was working on a TV deal.

-In 1988, Jim Crockett Promotions ran a how in Milwaukee, WI and the main event consisted of a War Games – The Match Beyond match.
+In 1988, Jim Crockett Promotions ran a show in Milwaukee and the main event consisted of a War Games — The Match Beyond match.

 Sting, The Road Warriors, Lex Luger and Dusty Rhodes defeated The Four Horseman and JJ Dillon to win the match.